 Beverage Manufacturer/Distributor in North America

 The team recommended the shutdown of an existing manufacturing site.
-This option required the movement of one line from the plant to be shutdown to another plant and reduced the operating cost of the network by $11-12million/year yielding a positive NPV of over $60million.
+This option required the movement of one line from the plant to be shutdown to another plant and reduced the operating cost of the network by $11-12 million/year yielding a positive NPV of over $60 million.
 The team further recommended the relocation of several distribution centers and the use of drop-and-swap yards to further reduce costs and address capacity issues.
-Implementation of these recommendations is currently underway.
+Implementation of these recommendations was successful.